linstantnoodles/nand2tetris/README.md

 ## Is the code tested?

 Yes!
-Every solution has been tested with the courses built-in test scripts.
-I've also written some of my own tests for some of the programming assignments.
-You'll find instructions on how to run my tests in the notes.
+Every module has been verified to work (on my machine :D).
+I've also written some of my own tests for the the programming assignments (such as the vm translator and parts of the compiler).

-## Your code does not follow their API guidelines!
+## Your code does not follow their API guidelines ...

-So I did go a bit rouge on some of the programming portions, so my design may not line up with what they suggest.
+I went a bit rouge on some of the programming portions, so my design may not line up with what they suggest.
 That said, I'm considering adding additional solutions that _are_ based on their API guidelines so stay tuned.

 ## Feedback

 I would love to know if anything can be made better.
 Please let me know by submitting a PR!

+## TODO (Cleanup tasks / Optimizations)

+In order of importance ...

+* optimize the drawRectangle function in `Screen.jack`.
+Rendering objects takes forever right now.
+I think the bottleneck lives in drawLine, which is still doing pixel by pixel drawing for both vertical and horizontal lines.
+* test `Memory.jack` more thoroughly by internally inspecting the linked list.
+Would also be fun to write a defrag
+* refactor / cleanup multiplication and division algorithms in `Math.jack`.
+I rushed through this and I'm not sure if it's optimal right now
+* write up implementation notes / tips for the os services